Scc33/CS427-Term-Project-Team21/README.md

 <b>Week 7</b>
 </br>
-Members present: everyone except seanmc4 and vrkini2
+Members present: Everyone except seanmc4 and vrkini2
 </br>
-Meeting notes: milestone complete and report.
+Meeting notes: Milestone complete and report.
 Both group finished the tasks and demo works as described in the requirement.
 </br>
 | NetID          | Progress from last week         | Tasks for next week   |
 | ---------------| --------------------------------| ----------------------|